 Red Robin has a diverse gluten-free menu.
 You can view the entire, up-to-date allergen-friendly menu on its website.
 Let’s discuss some of the highlights on Red Robin’s gluten-free menu:

 Burgers: Of course no visit to Red Robin would be complete without a burger, after all, Red Robin is known for its burgers.
-You can order a burger with a gluten-free bun (not the best tasting) or generously lettuce-wrapped (recommended and delic!).
+You can order a burger with a gluten-free bun (not the best tasting bun to be honest) or generously lettuce-wrapped (recommended and delic!).

 My choice beef burger is the Wedgie Burger (without bacon).
 It a lettuce-wrapped burger topped with guacamole, tomatoes and red onion.
 My choice meatless burger is the Impossible Burger (lettuce-wrapped).